-The water heater must be located such that the installation meets the requirements of AS/NZS 5601.1.
+The water heater must be located such that the installation meets the requirements of either AS 5601 or AS/NZS 5601.1 as applicable under local regulations.
 There must be sufficient ventilation so the water heater has an adequate supply of combustion air and the flue products are dispersed safely.
-It is the licensed installer's responsibility to ensure the installation complies with the relevant sections of the Gas installations Standard.
+It is the licensed installer's responsibility to ensure the installation complies with the relevant sections of the prevailing Gas installations Standard.